The Freewheelin' Bob Dylan: Recording in New York

 Dylan began work on his second album at Columbia's Studio A in New York on April 24, 1962.
 The album was provisionally entitled Bob Dylan's Blues, and as late as July 1962, this would remain the working title.
 At this session, Dylan recorded four of his own compositions: "Sally Gal", "The Death of Emmett Till", "Rambling, Gambling Willie", and "Talkin' John Birch Paranoid Blues".
 He also recorded two traditional folk songs, "Going To New Orleans" and "Corrina, Corrina", and Hank Williams' "(I Heard That) Lonesome Whistle".

 Returning to Studio A the following day, Dylan recorded his new song about fallout shelters, "Let Me Die in My Footsteps".
-Other original compositions followed: "Rocks and Gravel", "Talking Hava Negiliah Blues", "Talkin' Bear Mountain Picnic Massacre Blues", and two more takes of "Sally Gal".
+Other original compositions followed: "Rocks and Gravel", "Talkin’ Hava Negeilah Blues", "Talkin' Bear Mountain Picnic Massacre Blues", and two more takes of "Sally Gal".
 Dylan recorded cover versions of "Wichita", Big Joe Williams' "Baby, Please Don't Go", and Robert Johnson's "Milk Cow's Calf's Blues".
 Because Dylan's songwriting talent was developing so rapidly, nothing from the April sessions appeared on Freewheelin.

 The recording sessions at Studio A resumed on July 9, when Dylan recorded "Blowin' in the Wind", a song that he had first performed live at Gerde's Folk City on April 16.
 Dylan also recorded "Bob Dylan's Blues", "Down the Highway", and "Honey, Just Allow Me One More Chance", all of which ended up on Freewheelin, plus one other original composition, "Baby, I'm in the Mood for You", which did not.

 At this point, music manager Albert Grossman began to take an interest in Dylan's business affairs.
 Grossman persuaded Dylan to transfer the publishing rights of his songs from Duchess Music, whom he had signed a contract with in January 1962, to Witmark Music, a division of Warner's music publishing operation.
 Dylan signed a contract with Witmark on July 13, 1962.
 Unknown to Dylan, Grossman had also negotiated a deal with Witmark.
 This gave Grossman fifty percent of Witmark's share of the publishing income generated by any songwriter Grossman had brought to the company.
 This "secret deal" resulted in a bitter legal battle between Dylan and Grossman in the 1980s.

 Albert Grossman became Dylan's manager on August 20, 1962.
 Since Dylan was under twenty-one when he had signed his contract with CBS, Grossman argued that the contract was invalid and had to be re-negotiated.
 Instead, Hammond responded by inviting Dylan to his office and persuading him to sign a "reaffirment"—agreeing to abide by the original contract.
 This effectively neutralized Grossman's strategy, and led to some animosity between Grossman and Hammond.
 Grossman enjoyed a reputation in the folk scene of being commercially aggressive, generating more income and defending his clients' interests more fiercely than "the nicer, more amateurish managers in the Village".
 Dylan critic Andy Gill has suggested that Grossman encouraged Dylan to become more reclusive and aloof, even paranoid.